Prakhar072/CoOp/README.md

 ls -l "$DATA_ROOT/oxford_pets/images" | head
 ls -l "$DATA_ROOT/oxford_pets/annotations" | head

-## Updates

-- **07.10.2022**: Just added to both [CoOp](https://arxiv.org/abs/2109.01134) and [CoCoOp](https://arxiv.org/abs/2203.05557) (in their appendices) the results on the newly proposed DOSCO (DOmain Shift in COntext) benchmark, which focuses on contextual domain shift and covers a diverse set of classification problems.
-(The paper about DOSCO is [here](https://arxiv.org/abs/2209.07521) and the code for running CoOp/CoCoOp on DOSCO is [here](https://github.com/KaiyangZhou/on-device-dg).)

-- **17.09.2022**: [Call for Papers](https://kaiyangzhou.github.io/assets/cfp_ijcv_lvms.html): IJCV Special Issue on *The Promises and Dangers of Large Vision Models*.

-- **16.07.2022**: CoOp has been accepted to IJCV for publication!

-- **10.06.2022**: Our latest work, [Neural Prompt Search](https://arxiv.org/abs/2206.04673), has just been released on arxiv.
-It provides a novel perspective for fine-tuning large vision models like [ViT](https://arxiv.org/abs/2010.11929), so please check it out if you're interested in parameter-efficient fine-tuning/transfer learning.
-The code is also made public [here](https://github.com/Davidzhangyuanhan/NOAH).

-- **08.06.2022**: If you're looking for the code to draw the few-shot performance curves (like the ones we show in the CoOp's paper), see `draw_curves.py`.

-- **09.04.2022**: The pre-trained weights of CoOp on ImageNet are released [here](#pre-trained-models).

-- **11.03.2022**: The code of our CVPR'22 paper, "[Conditional Prompt Learning for Vision-Language Models](https://arxiv.org/abs/2203.05557)," is released.

-- **15.10.2021**: We find that the `best_val` model and the `last_step` model achieve similar performance, so we set `TEST.FINAL_MODEL = "last_step"` for all datasets to save training time.
-Why we used `best_val`: the ([tiny](https://github.com/KaiyangZhou/CoOp/blob/main/datasets/oxford_pets.py#L32)) validation set was designed for the linear probe approach, which requires extensive tuning for its hyperparameters, so we used the `best_val` model for CoOp as well for fair comparison (in this way, both approaches have access to the validation set).

-- **09.10.2021**: Important changes are made to Dassl's transforms.py.
-Please pull the latest commits from https://github.com/KaiyangZhou/Dassl.pytorch and this repo to make sure the code works properly.
-In particular, 1) `center_crop` now becomes a default transform in testing (applied after resizing the smaller edge to a certain size to keep the image aspect ratio), and 2) for training, `Resize(cfg.INPUT.SIZE)` is deactivated when `random_crop` or `random_resized_crop` is used.
-Please read this [issue](https://github.com/KaiyangZhou/CoOp/issues/8) on how these changes might affect the performance.

-- **18.09.2021**: We have fixed an error in Dassl which could cause a training data loader to have zero length (so no training will be performed) when the dataset size is smaller than the batch size (due to `drop_last=True`).
-Please pull the latest commit for Dassl (>= `8eecc3c`).
-This error led to lower results for CoOp in EuroSAT's 1- and 2-shot settings (others are all correct).
-We will update the paper on arxiv to fix this error.

 ## How to Install
 This code is built on top of the awesome toolbox [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch) so you need to install the `dassl` environment first.
 Simply follow the instructions described [here](https://github.com/KaiyangZhou/Dassl.pytorch#installation) to install `dassl` as well as PyTorch.
 After that, run `pip install -r requirements.txt` under `CoOp/` to install a few more packages required by [CLIP](https://github.com/openai/CLIP) (this should be done when `dassl` is activated).
 Then, you are ready to go.